google/automl/efficientdet/README.md

 Updates:

   - **Mar24: Add tutorial with visualization and coco eval: [tutorial.ipynb](tutorial.ipynb)**
-  - Mar 13: release the code.
+  - Mar 13: Release the code.

 ## 1. About EfficientDet Models